 Our objective is to understand all perspectives about the economy, to extract the strengths and remove the weaknesses.
 This is an ongoing activity that we do on a daily basis.
 The more time we spend doing this, the clearer our understanding of the truth is.
 There is never certainty that we have reached the singular truth and we can just rest.
 This requires us to always question and reexamine the data, narrative and the thesis.
 The more time we spend doing this, the more we learn, and the better our process becomes.
 Just like wealth compounds, knowledge compounds too.
 In fact, the compounding of knowledge should be your singular purpose, as this is what will help you attain more wealth as investors.

 Since there are no certainties when it comes to investing, probabilities are constantly evolving and changing as we obtain a clearer picture of the puzzle (the world).
-When the facts suggest higher probabilities of something positive happening in some market, as we see it, then the articles you read will be more optimistic.
-Likewise, when the facts suggest higher probabilities of something negative happening in some market, as we see it, then the articles you read will be more pessimistic.
 We do not have a narrative, regardless of what our personal thesis may be at any given time.
 We simply present the facts as we see them when they occur, and adjust our thesis accordingly, just as you should.
+We don’t have all the answers.
+We merely try to ask the right questions.

 The pursuit of truth in finance and economics to form an unbiased view of current events in order to understand human action, its causes and effects.